The Cross-Kernel Margin: A Robustness Measure for Quantum Kernel Methods: Conclusion

 \section{Conclusion}

+In this work, we introduced the \textit{cross-kernel margin}, a margin-based robustness measure for QSVMs trained using perturbed kernel matrices.
+This quantity assesses the dual solution learned from a perturbed kernel with respect to the ideal kernel geometry.
+This metric quantifies the stability of the learned classifier relative to the ideal feature space, thereby serving as a measure of robustness for QSVMs under kernel perturbations.

-In this work, we presented numerical evidence demonstrating a strong correlation between margin-based metrics and generalisation performance for QSVMs.
-In particular, we show strong correlations between the median geometric margin value and the test accuracy obtained for four datasets.
+We motivated the use of margin-based quantities by presenting numerical evidence indicating an empirical correlation between margin-based metrics and generalisation performance for QSVMs using corrupted labels in the noiseless regime.
+In particular, we show empirical correlations between the median margin value and the test accuracy obtained for four datasets using the \textit{cross-label margin}, an analogous margin-based quantity to the cross-kernel margin.
 A range of datasets with different properties was selected to ensure reliable results.
-We show evidence that the margin distribution becomes negatively skewed with an increase in training label corruption, as evidenced by the shrinking median margin value.
+We show empirical evidence that, for our experimental setting, the margin distribution becomes negatively skewed with an increase in training label corruption, as evidenced by the shrinking median margin value.
 Furthermore, we show a similar decrease in test accuracy with increasing fractions of corrupted labels for all datasets.
-Following this, we perform linear regression to determine the relationship between test accuracy and the median geometric margin and discover strong linear correlations, coupled with high Pearson correlation coefficients ($r>0.9$) for all datasets.
-With these findings, we conclude that the median geometric margin appears to be a reliable indicator of generalisation performance for QSVMs.
+Following this, we performed linear regression to determine the relationship between test accuracy and the median cross-label margin and observed empirical linear correlations, coupled with high Pearson correlation coefficients ($r>0.9$) for all datasets.

-Additionally, we motivate the study of local over global depolarising noise despite its analytical intractability for large system sizes.
-This is supported by empirical results obtained for three datasets, showing that global test accuracy is greater than local test accuracy for intermediate noise levels for the same survival probability.
-This suggests that global depolarising noise is overly optimistic and does not realistically reflect the generalisation performance degradation and errors due to noise on real device hardware.

-Consequently, we derive bounds for the effect of local depolarising noise on kernel elements.
-We then use this kernel bound to derive upper and lower bounds on the degradation of the geometric margin due to local depolarising noise.
-This is obtained by evaluating the dual solution returned by the SVM trained on noisy kernel matrices with respect to the ideal kernel matrix.
-This method determines the robustness of the QSVM when training in the presence of noise.
-We conclude by presenting numerical results to validate our margin bounds using five datasets with varying properties.
-These results include a subset of the Breast Cancer dataset, tested on the $\text{ibm\_fez}$ device, allowing for comparison with our theoretical and simulated margin values.
+These findings suggest that margin-based quantities may serve as potential empirical indicators of generalisation performance for QSVMs, motivating their use in this robustness study.
+However, our study does not include the effects of shot noise or other hardware-induced noise sources, such as cross-talk.
+Additionally, the sizes of the test sets used throughout the study were smaller than the training sets.
+We note that the inclusion of additional noise sources or the use of unseen datasets that are larger than the training datasets may influence the observed relationships involving the margin-based quantities considered in this study.